 Tracking the clicks tells me what content subscribers are most interested in, and that can help give direction for future content.

-I wasn’t keen on the template sign-up forms, but this guide helped a lot with the styling.
+I wasn’t too keen on the template sign-up forms provided by AWeber, but this guide helped a lot with the styling.

-It’s just $1 for the first month.
-Cancel any time.
+It’s only $1 for the first month, and you can cancel any time.
 More info on the AWeber website.